knudhansen/rpi/scripts/README_IMPROVEMENTS.md

 # Improvement list

-* use tool to create a proper rpi server (like numbat does)
 * have a cleaner way of handling the files on the Raspberry Pi
 * maybe make the functions work on rpi as on remote host...
 Or is it too much abstraction?
 * make sure that there is space enough before recording a video.
 Investigate how much space is needed
 * investigate what additional parameter are needed for the video (resolution and exposure control)
 * make the calls from host to rpi a bit less stupid: i.e. use FUNCNAME instead of duplicating it in ssh
 * add number of executed schedules to the list function
-* add function to list the videos on host and raspberry pi
 * add argument to be able to choose the dir where video are placed on host
 * how to control camera settings
 * tidy up error codes